-Ι 14 Learning Outcomes The programme will enable students to develop the knowledge and skills listed below.
-On successful completion of the programme, the student will be able to: Knowl Knowledge and Understanding K1 Evaluate theories, contexts and frameworks from a variety of sources reliphotography K2 Explore issues and debates inherent to the photographic industries tive/Intellectual Skills C1 Analyse, apply and interpret evidence from a variety of sources relevant to photography C2 Identify key areas of problems within photography processes and choose appropriate tools/methods for their resolution С3 Demonstrate intellectual flexibility and openness to new ideas within photographic processes Practical/Professional Skills P1 Operate ethically considering human and social responsibility in a range of contexts within the photography sector P2 Act with increasing autonomy within defined guidelines Р3 Evidence a considered and creative developmental approach to photography processes when working towards set client briefs.
-P4 Fulfil creative briefs by applying confident use of relevant equipment, skills and processes.
-Key Transferable Skills ansferable Skills T1 Reflect systematically on performance to further develop learning Т2 Contextualise career aspirations and personal aptitudes, entrepreneurial interests and motivations Т3 Adopt a range of roles within a team and contribute to the effective working of the team
+Leaveing Outcomes Le Learning Outcomes The programme will enable students to develop the knowledge and skills listed below.
+On successful completion of the programme, the student will be able to: Knowledge and Understanding Kn К1 Evaluate theories, contexts and frameworks from a variety of sources relevant to photography К2 Explore issues and debates inherent to the photographic industries Со gnitive/Intellectual Skills C1 Analyse, apply and interpret evidence from a variety of sources relevant to photography C2 Identify key areas of problems within photography processes and choose appropriate tools/methods for their resolution C3 C3 Demonstrate intellectual flexibility and openness to new ideas within photograph processes Pra actical/Professional Skills P1 Operate ethically considering human and social responsibility in a range of contexts within the photography sector P2 Act with increasing autonomy within defined guidelines P3 Evidence a considered and creative developmental approach to photography processes when working towards set client briefs.
+P4 P4 Fulfil creative briefs by applying confident use of relevant equipment, skills and processes.
+Ke Key Transferable Skills T1 Reflect systematically on performance to further develop learning Т2 Contextualise career aspirations and personal aptitudes, entrepreneurial interests and motivations Т3 Adopt a range of roles within a team and contribute to the effective working of the team

-T4 Use a range of specialist software appropriate to industry context - T5 Select and use a range of communication methods appropriate to the context
+T4 Use a range of specialist software appropriate to industry context T5 Select and use a range of communication methods appropriate to the context